CarnegieHall/datalab/experiments/chdl-0001-b.md

 A birthplace map of performers and composers from Carnegie Hall's performance history.

 Be patient!
-Takes several seconds to load.
+Takes awhile to load.

 <figure class="map_container">
   <iframe